stephenmccall/harvest/README.md

 By default harvest.js will try to load the "jquery.min.js" library and "harvest-assist.js" files from the same directory in which it is run.
 The path to and names of these files can be changed by editing the "jQuery" and "harvestAssist" properties in the harvest.js file.

-The default address of this server will be:  http://localhost:8123.
+The default address of the harvest.js server will be:  http://localhost:8123.
 This can be changed by editing the "server" and "port" variables in the harvest.js file.
 The address of this server should be publicly accessible.

 To start the Harvest server, from the /src directory run: